 Lean Manufacturing is a systematic method that involves never-ending efforts for the elimination of waste.
-It is an approach to business operations that focuses on:
+Grand Image has adopted this systematic approach, much to our benefit and that of our partners.
+The Lean approach to business operations focuses on:

 - Eliminating or minimizing waste to create greater value